sahat/jsrecipes/posts/backend/beginner/formatting-dates.md

 ```

-I have covered only a fraction of what moment.js can do, so I encourage you
+I have only covered a fraction of what Moment.js can do for you, so I encourage
-to look at [Moment.js Docs](http://momentjs.com/docs/) to learn more.
+you to look at [Moment.js Documentation](http://momentjs.com/docs/) to learn
+more.

 ### <i class="fa fa-code text-danger"></i> Source Code
 <hr>